Hardvan/PolyPersona/README.md

 - **gTTs**: Converting text to speech, allowing the application to generate audio files corresponding to the translated text.
 - **googletrans**: Translating text into different languages, enabling users to interact with the system in their preferred language.
 - **Gemini API**: Generating text responses in the style of different celebrities, leveraging NLP models to mimic their speech patterns.
+- **Pollinations API**: Generating images of the specified celebrity, allowing users to visualize the person they are interacting with.
 - **reportlab**: Generating PDF files containing the input details, model parameters and generated response, allowing users to save and share the content.
 - **qrcode**: Generating QR codes for the website link embedded in the PDF file, enabling users to easily access the application from their mobile devices.
 - **HTML/CSS/JavaScript**: Frontend components are implemented using HTML for structure, CSS for styling, and JavaScript for interactivity.
 Vanilla CSS & JS are used for simplicity, maximum compatibility & flexibility, and minimal dependencies.